podkrepi-bg/api/README.md

 <https://nx.dev/latest/node/nest/overview>

-Run `nx g @nrwl/nest:controller --project=campaign` to generate a new controller.
+Run `nx g @nrwl/nest:controller --project=api` to generate a new controller.

 You can also add the arg `--dry-run` to preview the changes without writing them.